MengRao/fmtlog/README.md

 Note that using concatenated named args is more efficient than seperated ones, e.g. `{YmdHMS}` is faster than `{Y}-{m}-{d} {H}:{M}:{S}`.

 ## Output
 By default, fmtlog output to stdout.
-Normally users want to write to a log file instead, this is accomplished by `fmtlog::setLogFile(filename)`.
+Normally users want to write to a log file instead, this is accomplished by `fmtlog::setLogFile(filename,truncate)`.
 For performance, fmtlog internally buffer data, and under certain conditions will the buffer be flushed into the underlying file.
 The flush conditions are:
 * The underlying FILE* is not managed by fmtlog, then fmtlog will not buffer at all.
 For example, the default stdout FILE* will not be buffered.
 User can also pass an existing FILE* and indicate whether fmtlog should manage it by `fmtlog::setLogFile(fp, manageFp)`, e.g. `fmtlog::setLogFile(stderr, false)`, then fmtlog will log into stderr without buffering.
 * The buffer size is larger then 8 KB.
 * The oldest data in the buffer has passed a specified duration.
 The duration is by default 3 seconds, and can be set by `fmtlog::setFlushDelay(ns)`.